oieduardorabelo/use-navigator-online/README.md

 - `options.whenOnline`: Can be any valid React children.
 It will replace the `String` returned in `details.status` when online.
 - `options.whenOffline`: Can be any valid React children.
 It will replace the `String` returned in `details.status` when offline.
+- `options.startOnline`: Adding Support for SSR, a boolean value to determine which state it initializes.
+Defaults to `true`.

 ## Examples